About VA Loans – A Full Glossary

 This is written into mortgage contracts in case you miss a payment and go into default with your loan.
 If this happens, the lender can demand full payment of the balance due on your mortgage.
 VA Terms Glossary

-After you make an offer on a home and the seller accepts, a purchase agreement stating the purchase price and other terms of sale is drawn up and earnest money is put on the home.
+After you make an offer on a home and the seller accepts, a purchase agreement stating the purchase price and other terms of sale are drawn up and earnest money is put on the home.
 VA Terms Glossary

 ACE-Automated Certificate of Eligibility